Treaty of Saint Petersburg (1875)

-Its terms stipulated that Japan cedes to Russia the part of Sakhalin island it then owned in exchange for the group of the Kuril Islands owned by Russia (between Iturup island and the Kamchatka Peninsula).
+Its terms stipulated that Japan cede to Russia the part of Sakhalin island it then owned in exchange for the group of the Kuril Islands owned by Russia (between Iturup island and the Kamchatka Peninsula).
 Consequently, Sakhalin island as a whole became Russian territory, and the entire Kuril archipelago Japanese territory.

 The authentic text of the treaty is written in French.
-Differences with its Japanese translation contributed to the controversy on what constitutes the Kuril islands, claims to which Japan renounced in 1951 by the Treaty of San Francisco.
+Differences with its Japanese translation contributed to the controversy on what constitutes the Kuril Islands, claims to which Japan renounced in 1951 by the Treaty of San Francisco.
 The Treaty of Saint Petersburg (1875) is part of an ongoing, and long-standing, territorial dispute between Russia and Japan over the jurisdiction of the Kuril Islands.

 Background

 Golovnin Incident

 In 1811, Vasily Golovnin, a Russian explorer tasked by Tsar Alexander I with mapping the Kuril Islands, was captured by the Japanese.
 When Golovnin and his crew aboard the ship Diana approached Kunashir Island, they were taken ashore and imprisoned for violating Sakoku, or Japanese isolationist policies.
 Golovnin and his crew were held prisoner for two years and were released in 1813.
 This event, known as the Golovnin Incident, demonstrated that the border between Russia and Japan was too vague for the Russian Empire, and that to avoid another episode such as Golovnin's, the border needed to be clearly defined.